intellimate/Server/README.md

 configuration-file to permanently change properties.
 Every property can be overridden by setting a global-property via `-D{key}={value}`.

-You can also set the config-file location with the system-property `workerservice.config`, e.g. `-Dworkerservice.config=location`.
+You can also set the config-file location with the system-property `server.config`, e.g. `-server.config=location`.
 If none passed the app will always look for the configuration file in `./conf/`.

 The logging is specified in the logging-file `./conf/logging.xml`.
 You can alter the logging-file to permanently change properties.